modular-component/website/docs/extensions/official/with-fragment.md

 # @modular-component/with-fragment

-ModularComponent stage allowing to cut the render phase into multiple fragments that can be composed together in the render stage.
+A ModularComponent stage allowing to cut the render phase into multiple fragments that can be composed together in the render stage.
 It can make conditional rendering easier to read and reduce duplication.

-It can either return a map of React node accessible through the `fragments` field, or be called multiple times by specifying a field key to use and returning a single React node.
+It can either return a map of React nodes accessible through the `fragments` field, or be called multiple times by specifying a field key to use and returning a single React node.

 ## Usage